exploitspraise/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 16 to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script 17 to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” script 18 to Display all lines of the file /etc/ssh/sshd config starting with a letter
+script 16 to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script 17 to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” script 18 to Display all lines of the file /etc/ssh/sshd config starting with a letter SCRIPT 19 to Replace all characters A and c from input to Z and e respectively